- Hourly / - BiWeekly /

 Ability to inspect and analyze the type, grade and quality of building facilities, mechanical equipment, plumbing, heating, air conditioning, electrical systems and other structural components;

 Ability to read, interpret and understand tax maps, land records and other real property assessment data;

-Education: A bachelor's degree from an accredited college or university.
-Completion of the International Association of Assessing Officers Courses 1 and 300 or equivalent courses approved by the Department of Assessments and Taxation.
+Education: A Bachelor's degree from an accredited college or university and completion of the International Association of Assessing Officers Courses 1 and 300 or equivalent courses approved by the Department of Assessments and Taxation.